OEEC: Saitec’s disruptive approach to offshore wind turbines

-The company’s CTO said everyone will be welcomed to the company’s stand and “we are open to all kind of collaboration opportunities with any company involved or willing to be involved in the offshore wind adventure.”
+The company’s CTO says everyone will be welcomed to the company’s stand and “we are open to all kind of collaboration opportunities with any company involved or willing to be involved in the offshore wind adventure.”

-“We want people to get convinced about the fact that floating offshore wind is not a costly solution to be implemented in the long term but a cost-competitive and risk-reducer technology for the near future,” Carrascosa ended.
+“We want people to get convinced about the fact that Floating Offshore Wind is not a costly solution to be implemented in the long term but a cost-competitive and risk-reducer technology for the near future,” Carrascosa ended.